validation hook isn't implemented in the example, but is called from emfield module.

 He uses several steps to achieve his finished product:

-1. List your bits
+- List your bits

-You have to know what content you're handling.
+You have to know what content you're handling. - Figure out what bits relate to one another

-How does your content group itself Some things are related, some aren't.
+How does your content group itself Some things are related, some aren't. - Prioritize

 What's most important?
-What's the next thing after that?
+What's the next thing after that? - Design each chunk

 Design could mean scribble a quick solution. or it could mean sit down with a graphic designer.
-You decide.
+You decide. - Put the chunks together

-With all the important things decided, you can now arrange your page based on priorities and relationships.
+With all the important things decided, you can now arrange your page based on priorities and relationships. - Make it real

 This will usually involve a code monkey, unless you are one.

-• what content you have
+- what content you have

-• what content you wish you had
+- what content you wish you had

-• what other resources are available
+- what other resources are available

-• group it
+- group it

-• prioritize it
+- prioritize it

-• then put the most important thing front and center.
+- then put the most important thing front and center.